 The neck has retained some of its high gloss finish with wear around the 3rd and 5th frets, the headstock shows only slight signs of wear with the logo mostly intact.
 The fretboard is in good shape, the original frets have plenty of life left in them.
 There is a factory scrape in the neck pocket which was done post finish, more than likely to get the neck to sit better.

 The plastics as you'd expect have faded a little but there is not too much wear.
 Two of the pickup covers are a slightly darker shade than the other.

-The electronics have been changed.
-The correct grey bottom pickups are present but the pots and switch were very neatly changed some time in the 70s, the pot codes indicating 1976.
+The correct grey bottom pickups are present but the pots and switch were very neatly changed some time in the 70s, the pot codes indicating 1976 and the switch is a 5 way.
 This could have been done by Fender themselves by the look of the work though we have no way of verifying this.
 The brown ground lead is a later addition.

 The guitar comes with its correct Black Tolex case which like the guitar is in mighty fine condition.

 Many of those classic Strat tones live in these mid-60's guitars.
 These guitars really deliver a fantastic tone that hasn't yet drifted too far towards the thinner end of the spectrum and still retains some of the fullness of the earlier incarnation Fender singe coils.

 A great looking guitar with tone to match, if you're looking for that Hendrix tone, look no further.